 More than half of the patients with cancer today will be cured but getting the proper treatment early is critical.
 In most cases, decisions do not need to be made within a day or two of finding out you have cancer and taking time to determine the best course of treatment will not affect the outcome of your disease.

-Your first step should be to find the right cancer specialist and treatment facility - and we are more than happy to consult with you and answer your questions at BSW Cancer Institute.
+Your first step should be to find the right cancer specialist and treatment facility - and we are more than happy to consult with you and answer your questions at BSW Oncology.

 Monday - Friday